katherinedau/atlanticcurrent/_posts/2019-02-14-lebena-cantabria-guad.md

 author: "Katherine Dau"
 lat: 43.215367
 lng: -4.590585
-desc: Iglesia de Santa María de Lebeña
+desc: Iglesia de Santa María de Lebeña (unverified)
 ---

 I have found no information verifying a devotion to Guadalupe in this location.